skip to main content

 • in a putative antitrust class action in which the bank and several others are alleged to have conspired with certain trading platforms to stifle competition in the stock loan market;

-• In a shareholder class action alleging violations of the Commodities Exchange Act for allegedly manipulating the U.S. Treasury market and injuring holders of short positions who were forced to cover at higher prices.
+• in a shareholder class action alleging violations of the Commodities Exchange Act for allegedly manipulating the U.S. Treasury market and injuring holders of short positions who were forced to cover at higher prices.
 Class certification was denied and the case was resolved pursuant to Rule 68 on an individual basis only;

 • as joint defense liaison counsel in a massive antitrust MDL of nearly 50 nationwide class actions related to the treasuries market;

-• In the dismissal, affirmed on appeal by the Seventh Circuit, of an action under the Commodity Exchange Act seeking damages for alleged market manipulation immediately preceding a Treasury announcement; and
+• in the dismissal, affirmed on appeal by the Seventh Circuit, of an action under the Commodity Exchange Act seeking damages for alleged market manipulation immediately preceding a Treasury announcement; and

 • in a qui tam action alleging violations of the Illinois False Claims Act and the Chicago False Claims Act related to public banking contracts and subprime lending activities.